aadarwal/thegreatideastoday/README.md

-inspired by Robert Hutchins and Mortimer Adler.
+inspired by Robert Hutchins and Mortimer Adler, The University of Chicago.